nathanstitt/react-datagrid/README.md

 #### Basic

- * `dataSource`: Array/String/Function/Promise - for local data, an array of object to render in the grid.
+ * `dataSource`: Array/String/Function/Promise - for local data, an array of either objects or arrays to render in the grid.
 For remote data, a string url, or a function that returns a promise.
  * `idProperty`: String - the name of the property where the id is found for each object in the data array
  * `columns`: Array - an array of columns that are going to be rendered in the grid